 School will follow County guidance whenever concerns are raised about a child’s welfare or well being and work according to the advice received from Social Services.

 We will send out internet safety forms and promote safe practices within school at all times.

 There are two pedestrian entrances from the road to the school grounds.
 This is a very busy site and it is essential that children use the pedestrian access and not the main vehicle access gates.
 It is dangerous to walk through the vehicle entrance.

 ChChildren must cross the road at the point where the patrol is on duty outside school.
 If there is noCrossing Warden on duty,

 please impress on your child the need for care if he/she has to cross Copse Close or Severn Road

 If you have a concern or query you should, in the first instance, contact the school so that the matter can be discussed with a member of staff and/or the Headteacher.
 The majority of anxieties and questions can usually be dealt with in this way.
 Please speak to your child's class teacher in the first instance if your query is regarding your child's education or peer concerns.

-However, if complaints cannot be resolved then the formal procedures involving the School Governors and the LEA can be implemented.
+However, if complaints cannot be resolved then the formal procedures involving the School Governors can be implemented.

 Equal opportunity & Anti racism statement

 This school wishes to develop attitudes and ways of behaving that are appropriate to living in a society which is committed to providing equal opportunities for all, regardless of race, gender or disability and which actively works to eradicate racism and sexism.